ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 ### Create the Blockchain

 Now we will work upon the `createBlockchain()` function.
-This function takes 3-4 command line flags as its input.
+This function takes 3-4 command-line flags as its input.
 The user must provide `subnetID` and `chainName` flag.
 The third argument could be either `vmID` or `vmName`.
 Either one of them must be provided with the flags.
 Chain name is the name of blockchain you want to create with the provided `vmID` or `vmName`.
 The `vmID` must be the